Karen Drury Chair

 Jim Marshall Trustee

 Jim was appointed as a Trustee in April 2020.
 A Chartered Accountant, Jim has recently retired as Senior Vice President of Global Tax of Pearson plc, the world’s leading learning company.
 Prior to Pearson, Jim held a number of senior roles in tax in the UK and US, working at Diageo and Cadbury, where he was also Group Tax Director.
 Jim also acted as a pension Trustee and was a member of the Finance Leadership Group at both Pearson and Cadbury.
 He was Treasurer and Trustee of Magic Bus UK, a charity working with children in South East Asia using sport to harness each child’s love of play to teach important life lessons that will, in both the long and short term, help them move out of poverty.
-Jim is also a Governor and Chair of the Finance, Resources and Planning Committee of South Thames College Group in South London, having previously held the same role with Richmond upon Thames College, and is a Trustee and Honorary Treasure of the Motor Neurone Disease Association
+Jim is also a Governor and Chair of the Finance, Resources and Planning Committee of South Thames College Group in South London, having previously held the same role with Richmond upon Thames College, and is a Trustee and Honorary Treasurer of the Motor Neurone Disease Association.

 Victoria Southwell Director